 Skip to main content

-Burnout Symptoms Checklist: 25 Signs You Should Not Ignore
+25 Signs of Burnout You Should Not Ignore (Full Checklist)

 The Short Answer

+Burnout symptoms are the physical, emotional, cognitive, and behavioral changes that appear when chronic workplace stress has exceeded your capacity to recover, lasting beyond two weeks and persisting even when pressure temporarily eases.
 Burnout symptoms show up in four categories: physical (headaches, insomnia, constant fatigue), emotional (numbness, irritability, loss of motivation), cognitive (brain fog, indecisiveness, trouble concentrating), and behavioral (withdrawal, neglecting responsibilities, increased cynicism).
-If you are experiencing symptoms across three or more of these categories, you are likely dealing with burnout, not ordinary stress.
+If you are experiencing symptoms across three or more of these categories, the pattern is consistent with burnout rather than ordinary stress.
 Stress has a clear source and fades when the source resolves.
 Burnout persists even when the pressure eases.

 I missed my own burnout because I was only looking for the obvious signs.
 I expected to feel sad.
 Instead I felt nothing.
 I expected to be unable to work.
 Instead I kept performing while falling apart internally.
 Burnout does not always look the way you expect it to.